RobertARandolph/AdmiralBumbleBee.com/health.md

   * [Foot Drop](https://en.wikipedia.org/wiki/Foot_drop) - recently led to a bad sprain which I've been recovering from for almost 4 months.
   * [Reduced Sensation](https://en.wikipedia.org/wiki/Hypoesthesia)
   * Weakness, primarily right side
+  * August 2021 - I'm unsure what the symptom is called.
+My fingers sometimes move on their own when placed on a keyboard.
+I'll have a thought of typing a word, and I'll type a smattering of letters in that word (or letters adjacent to letters in the word).
+I'm unable to control it (yet?)

 ## Impact